-- Mean government overseas health aid may be highly cost-effective, at the $30-60/DALY level.
+- Mean government overseas health aid can be highly cost-effective, at the $30-60/DALY level.

-If accurate, these findings would mean that advocacy for particular cost-effective health interventions can only have a positive impact where it:
+If accurate, these findings would mean that advocacy for any particular cost-effective health intervention can only have a positive impact where it:

-- Does not result in less money for programs that are averagely cost-effectiveness for government health aid; or
+- Does not result in less money for programmes that are at least average in terms of cost-effectiveness

 - Is for interventions that are cost-effective at less than $30-60/DALY.